alexec/web-lang/README.md

 A domain specific language for automating and testing web applications.

-Inspired by Cucumber, but tailed completely for automating the testing of web applications.
+Inspired by Cucumber, but tailored for automating the testing of web applications.

 You can run a group of tests to those just containing a string: